chrislewisdev/prettyplan/README.md

 Any additional development dependencies - e.g. JavaScript frameworks, test frameworks, build systems, what have you - will be added on an as-needs basis if the project grows to require them.

+### Tests

+Tests are being run on every commit and Pull Request via Travis, but if you want to run them locally, you'll need to have `npm` on your PC, and run `npm install` followed by `npm test` in the repository.

 ## Will this steal sensitive data from my Terraform plans?

 No. All the parsing/formatting is done directly in your browser, no data is sent to or from another service.